FreeProving/guidelines/CONTRIBUTING.md

 If no files are specified, all Haskell source files in the `src` and `example` directory are formatted by default.
 Note that the script overwrites the formatted files.
 Thus, you should create a backup beforehand by `git add`ing your changes, for example.

-Of course Brittany is not perfect.
-Among others, data type declarations are not formatted at the moment.
-So don't rely entirely on the output of our automatic tests and manually check your code nonetheless according to the rules outlined above.

 #### HLint